ohwmakers/OHM-curriculum/_articles/06-licenses-and-standards/oh-standards.md

 {:toc}

 ### Hardware standards:
-  - The importance of standards (compatibility, reproducibility, repairability, guideline)
-  - What is a suitable standard for my project?
-  - Examples of open standards and how to apply them to your project (eg DIN spec)
-  - What are the standards in your region?
-(Europe CE, Brazil INMETRO, etc)

 An important point to observe from open source projects is that due to their distributed nature, they normally do not follow one specific standard.
 In other words, as project X is brought to reality, its developers might have had a certain train of thought on how to organise their documentation, and this can be completely different from what the developers of project Y would have thought about.
 Although this is in principle OK, as in theory all projects should be documented well enough for anyone to understand them, it does bring the added complexity of having to navigate through different documentation styles, with different levels of completeness.